GSA/code-gov-front-end/config/site/examples/docs/privacy-policy.md

 You can view web metrics information at [https://analytics.usa.gov](https://analytics.usa.gov/).

-### Contacting the Office of the Federal Chief Information Officer about Code.gov
+### Contacting the Code.gov Program Office

-Users of this website may send the Office of the Federal Chief Information Officer feedback or report an issue by sending an email to code@gsa.gov.
+Users of this website may send the Code.gov program office feedback or report an issue by sending an email to code@gsa.gov.
 If you choose to send us your personally identifiable information, we will only use that information to respond to your message.
 We only share the information you give us with another government agency if your question relates to that agency, or as otherwise required by law.
 Code.gov never collects information or creates individual profiles for the purposes of advertising, marketing, or any other commercial purpose.
 When you contact us, any personally identifiable information you provide is voluntary.
 Please do not include sensitive personally identifiable information or other sensitive information in the content of your email.

 ### Children and Privacy on Code.gov

 We believe in the importance of protecting the privacy of children online.
 The Children’s Online Privacy Protection Act (COPPA) governs information gathered online from or about children under the age of 13.
-This site is not intended to solicit or collection information of any kind from children under age 13.
+This site is not intended to solicit or collect information of any kind from children under age 13.
 If you believe that we have received information from a child under age 13, please contact us at code@gsa.gov.

 ### Security

-This website was built using GitHub Pages, a service provided by GitHub, Inc. [GitHub](https://help.github.com/articles/github-terms-of-service/) designed to enable the rapid deployment of government websites in a secure and readily accessible environment.
+This website was built with code hosted on GitHub, Inc. [GitHub](https://help.github.com/articles/github-terms-of-service/) and designed to enable the rapid deployment of government websites in a secure and readily accessible environment.

 The terms of service applicable to Federal users of [GitHub](https://help.github.com/articles/github-terms-of-service/) states that it “will, in good faith, exercise due diligence using generally accepted commercial business practices for IT security, to ensure that systems are operated and maintained in a secure manner, and that management, operational and technical controls will be employed to ensure security of systems and data.
 Recognizing the changing nature of the Web, [GitHub](https://help.github.com/articles/github-terms-of-service/) will continuously work with users to ensure that its products and services are operated and maintained in a secure manner.
 [GitHub](https://help.github.com/articles/github-terms-of-service/) agrees to discuss implementing additional security controls as deemed necessary by the Agency to conform to the Federal Information Security Management Act (FISMA), 44 U.S.C.
 3541 et seq.”